dubiousconst282/DistIL/README.md

 # DistIL
-An experimental optimizer and compiler IR for .NET CIL
+Experimental optimizer and compiler IR for .NET CIL

-One of the primary targets is optimizations for well known libraries and usage patterns, which are simple to implement using pattern matching and in most cases don't require sophisticated analyses.
+One of the primary targets is optimizations for well known libraries and usage patterns, most of which are simple to implement using pattern matching and in most cases don't require other analyses.
 A notable example is Linq expansion/inlining, which is currently implemented in just a few hundred lines of code (not including method/lambda inlining), and is capable of producing seemingly complex outputs:

 <table>